purescript/purescript/psc-ide-server/PROTOCOL.md

 The Load Command returns a string with a summary about the loading process.

 ### Type
 The `type` command looks up the type for a given identifier.
+It also returns the definition position, if it can be found in the passed source files.

 **Params:**
  - `search :: String`: The identifier to look for.
 Only matches on equality.